 • Improves lower body flexibility

-When you ensure that post-workout cooldowns are being followed, this exercise can help improve the flexibility of the lower body (legs and hip flexors) while increasing the range of motion in the joints.
+When you ensure that post-workout cooldown exercises are being followed, this exercise can help improve the flexibility of the lower body (legs and hip flexors) while increasing the range of motion in the joints.

-All-in-all, the squat is a great exercise and can be performed by anybody.
+All-in-all, squats are a great exercise and can be performed by anybody.
 Incorporate them into your routine two to three times a week and you should be seeing great improvements in your overall strength and performance.
 Never neglect post-workout nutrition and recovery, and remember that lifting heavily is a progressive journey.

 Poll : Do you perform squats regularly?